MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 $$\beta > 1$$ clearly induces a much larger loss for the adversary relative to $$\beta = 1$$ for all the datasets we studied.

 [Why does the attack objective decrease somewhat for large $$\beta$$?
-We think this is probably in part due to the degradation in the underlying model, albeit less that we would have had it we had just upweighted $$\KL(q_\phi(\v z \mid \v x\mid\mid p(\v z))$$.]
+We think this is probably in part due to the degradation in the underlying model, albeit less that we would have had it we had just up-weighted $$\KL(q_\phi(\v z \mid \v x\mid\mid p(\v z))$$.]

 This increased robustness also holds for other attacks: both for attacking the VAE via its output (trying directly to manipulate the reconstruction to be like the target) and also for a novel attack we proposed based on the 2-Wasserstein distance.

 This is all very promising.
-It's neat that we can re-purpose methods first proposed for a totally differnet purpose to reliably enhance the robustness of these models.
+It's neat that we can re-purpose methods first proposed for a totally different purpose to reliably enhance the robustness of these models.
 But, we can do better than this.
 If we take these ideas and apply them to hierarchical VAEs -- VAEs with layers of latent variables -- we can obtain VAEs that are more robust still to adversarial attack, and also have an even better robustness vs. model quality tradeoff than $$\beta$$-TCVAEs.
 But for that, we need to look to Part 2...